wmbusmeters/wmbusmeters/README.md

 Wireless AMB8465.
 If you have performed `make install` or added the udev rules yourself, then you can use auto instead of the exact usb device.

+(The :c1 can be left out, since multical21 only transmits c1 telegrams.
+The suffix with the expected link mode might be necessary for other meters, like apator162 for example.)

 Example output: